Are you looking for the ultimate list of things to do on Oahu? This guide from a Hawaii local has everything you need to know!

 I’ve heard that in other places they call this meeting of events a “sun shower.”
 During the winter on Oahu, there’s a good chance you’ll experience this for a short while on any given day.

-87. Taste a Fresh Lilikoi (Or At Least Something with Lilikoi in It)
+Taste Fresh Lilikoi (Or At Least Something with Lilikoi in It)

 You’re in Hawaii.
 We’re known across the globe for surfing.
 So something you have to do on Oahu is attempt to surf.
 Think about trying it out with an instructor on some very chill waves (in Waikiki perhaps?).